munirapp/munirapp-personal-blog/src/content/2023/07-03-deep-dive-technology-behind-my-blog-part-1.md

 ---
-title: 'A Deep Dive into the Technology Behind My Blog (Part 1): Astro'
+title: '(Part 1) A Deep Dive into the Technology Behind My Blog: Astro'
 slug: 07-03-deep-dive-technology-behind-my-blog-part-1
 description: Similar to an iceberg, the world of technology is considerably larger on the inside than it is on the outside.
 A well-designed personal blog may seem simple on the surface, but it is actually powered by a complex modern technologies that operate together seamlessly.
 date: 2023-07-03